CIT2202/intro-to-sql/README.md

 ## Selecting data

 * Select the SQL navigation option, enter the following:-

 ```SQL
 SELECT * FROM films WHERE title="Inception"
 ```
-* Click 'go'.
+* Click 'Go/Execute'.
 You should see the results of the query.

 * Write SELECT statements that will do the following (refer to the notes [Intro to SQL](intro-to-sql.md) to help you):
   * List all the films that were made in 2004